tamu-edu/meen-612-ur5e-sim-project/README.md

 **Set up Python Virtual Environment**

+After cloning this repo, you should open the command line and navigate to this code's folder.

-After cloning this repo, run the following on the command line.
+Then run the following on the command line.
 This will create a virtual environment in the env/ folder.
 You may choose to call it something else, but you will need to update the `.gitignore`
+'''

-`python3 -m venv env`
+python3 -m venv env
+'''

 then source the environment to activate it (for linux machines)